top of page

 #3 WRITE YOUR RESUME TO CREATE IMPACT

 Think about what you currently do or did in your role that no other candidate could do.
-Perhaps you led a team through a difficult project, saved the company valuable time and resources, or secured a new, difficult client.
-Perhaps you streamlined a process by eliminating unnecessary steps or checkpoints to complete a task, or you led a company through a data migration project that required keen attention to detail.
-Use your experience to establish your credibility and strengths.
+Perhaps you led a team through a challenging project, saved the company valuable time and resources, or secured a new, difficult client.
+Maybe you streamlined a process by eliminating unnecessary steps or checkpoints to complete a task, or led a company through a data migration project that required keen attention to detail.
+Use your experience to establish your credibility and strengths and emphasize where you went above and beyond in your role to achieve results.
 Let's take another example.

 Which resume point creates more impact?